 'What Allah has made lawful in His Book is halal and what He has forbidden is haram, and that concerning which he is silent is allowed as his favour.
 So accept from Allah His favour, for Allah is not forgetful of anything.
 He then recited, "And thy Lord is not forgetful" (19:64).'
-(Haakim, Sahih) The Prophet (S) explained, 'That which is lawful is plain and that which is unlawful is plain and between the two of them are doubtful matters about which not many people know.'
-(Bukhari and Muslim) Scholars therefore explain that any evidence must be clear in proof, i.e. reliably authentic (qat'i thuboot) but also unambiguous in its meaning (qat'i dalalah) What is haram has been made clear, the rest is allowed You could argue that if something were really important and determined our success or failure in the Hereafter, it would be mentioned time and again in revelation (i.e. the Qur'an) and by the Prophet (S) in hadith, so we don't forget.
+(Haakim, Sahih) Scholars therefore explain that any evidence must be clear in proof, i.e. reliably authentic (qat'i thuboot) but also unambiguous in its meaning (qat'i dalalah) What is haram has been made clear, the rest is allowed You could argue that if something were really important and determined our success or failure in the Hereafter, it would be mentioned time and again in revelation (i.e. the Qur'an) and by the Prophet (S) in hadith, so we don't forget.

 Imam Fakhr al-Din al-Razi (d.
 606/1210) makes a similar point when talking about how we establish our creed - what we must believe, because that is also crucial and should be clearly established.
 He wrote: "...if such points were part of faith, the Prophet (Allah bless him and give him peace) would not have judged anyone a believer until he was sure that the person knew the question.
 Had he done such a thing, his position on the question would have been known to everyone in Islam and conveyed by many chains of transmission.
 Because it has not, it is clear that he did not make it a condition of faith, so knowing it is not a point of belief, nor denying it unbelief."
-What is haram has been made clear, the rest is allowed as a favour This is why Imam Ahmed bin Hanbal said:
+What is haram has been made clear, the rest is allowed as a favour "This is why Imam Ahmed bin Hanbal said:

-'In relation to acts of worship, the principle is limitation (tawqeef); that is to say, nothing can be legislated in this regard except what Allah Himself has legislated.
-To do otherwise is to incur the risk of being included in the meaning of the ayah: "Do they have partners (with Allah) who have prescribed for them in religion that concerning which Allah has given no permission?"
-(42:21).
+'In relation to acts of worship, the principle is limitation (tawqeef); that is to say, nothing can be legislated in this regard except what Allah Himself has legislated...

 But as far as living habits are concerned the principle is freedom because nothing can be restricted in this regard except what Allah Himself has prohibited.
 Here, to do otherwise is to be included in His saying, "Say: do you see what Allah has sent down for sustenance?
 Yet you have made some part of it halal and some part haram.
-(10:59)" What is haram has been made clear, the rest is allowed as a favour In summary:
+(10:59)"